 Max: Fury Road,” starring Tom Hardy and Charlize Theron; “San Andreas,” starring Dwayne Johnson; and “The LEGO® Movie,” directed by Phil Lord and Christopher Miller.

 His upcoming projects include “Joker,” directed and co-written by Todd Phillips and starring Joaquin Phoenix and Robert De Niro; and “Sherlock Holmes 3,” starring Robert Downey Jr. and Jude Law.

-Berman has served as executive producer on Baz Luhrmann’s “The Great Gatsby”; director Guy Ritchie’s hit action-adventure “Sherlock Holmes,” starring Robert Downey, Jr., and Jude Law and its sequel “Sherlock Holmes: A Game of Shadows”; the acclaimed drama “Gran Torino,” directed by and starring Clint Eastwood; “The Matrix” trilogy; Eastwood’s “Mystic River” starring Sean Penn and Tim Robbins in Oscar® winning performances; the “Ocean’s” series; and “Training Day,” for which Denzel Washington won an Oscar®.
+Berman has also served as executive producer on such films as Baz Luhrmann’s “The Great Gatsby,” starring Leonardo DiCaprio; Guy Ritchie’s “Sherlock Holmes,” starring Robert Downey Jr. and Jude Law, and its sequel, “Sherlock Holmes: A Game of Shadows”; “Gran Torino,” directed by and starring Clint Eastwood; “The Matrix Reloaded” and “The Matrix Revolutions”; Eastwood’s “Mystic River,” starring Sean Penn and Tim Robbins in Oscar-winning performances; the “Ocean’s” Trilogy, with all-star casts led by George Clooney and Brad Pitt; and “Training Day,” for which Denzel Washington won an Oscar.

-In May of 1996, Berman started Plan B Entertainment, an independent motion picture company based at Warner Bros.
+In May of 1996, Berman started Plan B Entertainment, an independent motion picture company at Warner Bros.
+Pictures.
 He was named Chairman and CEO of Village Roadshow Pictures in February 1998.

 Chairman and Chief Executive Officer of Village Roadshow Pictures